When to Go

 Most nights, people go to sleep at a reasonable hour, without disturbing their neighbors.
 However, if you sleep lightly, snoring can be problem..
 If this describes you, bring ear plugs.
 Sheets and towels are typically are not available for rent, so if you don’t want to sleep directly under the provided wool blankets (in your clothes?) you will need to bring a sac or sheet.
 In Europe silk sleeping liners of very light weight and low cost are available.
 Sources in France are, among others, the sports chain “Decathalon” and “Au Vieux Campeur”.

-Many refuges are under the management of the CAF, the Club Alpin Français.
-(The individual chapters of the club actually run the refuges in their area.)
+Most refuges on the GR5 are under the management of the CAF, the Club Alpin Français.
+(The individual chapters of the club run the refuges in their area.)
 In CAF refuges, usually you cannot access the dormitory until after 5 or 6 pm.
-Information on these refuges is available on-line at: http://www.ffcam.fr.
-Click on the heading “Refuges-Chalets-Centres de Montagne”.
-Click on the area of the mountains that you are researching.
-Information on an individual refuge, including their telelphone number, is usually available in English.
-Once you know the refuge you want to reserve, if it is more than two days in advanc and space is available you should be able to reserve on line at theabove-mentioned site.
-You may be required to pay a deposit with a credit card.
-Information on all the prices of each refuge is on their reservation page.
+Information on these refuges is available on-line at: http://www.ffcam.fr/rechercher_refuge_chalet.
+You can choose a refuge by successively clicking on the map, or browse the list below it.
+At “Voir le Site” you will find a complete description of the refuge.
+For most refuges, at the top of the page you will be able to switch into English.
+Once you know the refuge you want to reserve, if it is more than two days in advance and space is available you should be able to reserve on line at this site: https://www.ffcam.fr/reserver-votre-refuge-en-ligne.html You may be required to pay a deposit with a credit card.
+Information on all the prices of each refuge is on their site.
 It it is less than two days in advance you may reserve by phone.
 I believe that it may be possible to get individual refuges to take phone reservations further in advance if you call from the trail without Internet access.
-For the Vanoise Park there is this excellent site: http://www.refuges-vanoise.com/portail/

 The character of refuges vary greatly, depending upon their size, frequentation, and the personality of the gardian.
-They can be wonderful experiences or occasionally, horrible.
+They can be wonderful experiences or rarely, horrible.

-Always check online or by phone before leaving to make sure all refuges are in operation.
+Always check online or by phone to make sure all refuges are in operation.
 Closings can occur for rebuilding or other reasons.

 There are two types of “gîtes” in France: “gîtes d’étape” and “gîtes rural”.
 We can disregard the second type, which are for long-term vacations in agricultural settings.
 Gites d’étape are very similar to “refuges”, except that they are located along roads in villages or in the countryside.
 The obligatory dormitory is sometimes supplemented by private rooms, but usually the toilet and shower facilities are common.